Metal Bands Banned From Swearing at Bloodstock Festival?

 Posted on Aug 13, 2013 03:16 pm

 Heavy metal has always had a relaxed policy on cursing, with foul mouthed lyrics having been an acceptable feature of the genre for a number of decades.
 However, bands performing at this year's Bloodstock Festival in Birmingham, England, were, somewhat unusually, told to mind their language.

 As Hispanic Business reports, bands such as Slayer, Death Angel and Anthrax were banned from swearing on the stage because of the festival site's proximity to a war memorial.
 Bloodstock takes place near the National Memorial Arboretum in Staffordshire, and officials from the Royal British Legion were concerned that the peace of mourners at the memorial would be disturbed.

 Bloodstock co-director Adam Gregory issued the following statement regarding the decision:

-"Most of the bands were very obliging when we told them.
+"We are very conscious of the local community," he said.
+"We have the Arboretum very close by and we try to respect that."Most of the bands were very obliging when we told them.
 I don't think it detracted one iota and I think the fans were in agreement."

 Bloodstock took place from Thursday 7th to Sunday 10th August and featured headliners King Diamond, Lamb of God and Slayer.
 This year's event was attended by 14,000 people with a further 1.3 million watching live streams of the festival online.

 But what do you think?
 Were the Bloodstock organizers right to ban swearing at the event?
 Would you attend a metal music festival if you knew that there was a no swearing policy?